Switch-to.eu

 1. Log in to your Nextcloud web interface

-2. Open several random files to verify they work properly
+3. Open several files to ensure they transferred correctly

-1. Download the Nextcloud app from Google Play Store or Apple App Store
+1. Download the Nextcloud app from your device's app store

 2. Open the app and enter your server address